eraynai/UX-Components/readme.md

-Implemented UX components smooth scroll, progress bar, animated transitions, slide show, and menu changes in every section
+Implemented UX components smooth scroll, progress bar, animated transitions, slide show, and menu title changes when you enter each section